giorgiovallone/Nb3Sn/README.md

 ### strain_function_cable_z.m
 A MATLAB function to compute the exponential strain function [3] on superconducting Nb<sub>3</sub>Sn elements, starting from the strain tensor.

+### coil_end_esys_v3.mac

+APDL macro, defines the correct ref. system in the ends.
+Assumes a swept structured mesh.
+It works only if there are no double nodes - issue an nummrg,nodes before if that is not the case.
+The script is written for a cos(theta) quadrupole, modifications for other designs should be easy.
+Call with:
+*use,coil_end_esys_v3.mac,cname,csys0
+where:
+cname is the target component (volume) csys0 is the starting number for reference systems

 ## References
 [1] G. Vallone, B. Bordini, and P. Ferracin, “Computation of the reversible critical current degradation in Nb<sub>3</sub>Sn Rutherford cables for particle accelerator magnets”, IEEE Transactions on Applied Superconductivity, 2018.